coreBOS/coreBOSDocumentation/user/pages/11.others/04.devel/01.issue_tracker/01.start/01.issue/120/item.md

 ![](coreboscp_profile002.png?width=100%)

 The most time consuming process is the call to coreBOS REST API using php_curl functions.
 After that, the next 5 consuming functions are all inside coreBOS, basically retrieving information.
-This is totally consistent and expected, after all, coreBOS is doing all the work, coreBOSCP is “just” a front end.
+This is totally consistent and expected, after all, coreBOS is doing all the work, coreBOSCP is "just" a front end.

 So my first step is to try to optimize the cURL call directly.
 I setup xdebug trace on send_post_data and get this:
 ```